 Discipline Using Physical Contact (that is NOT Corporal Punishment)

 Corporal punishment refers to use of physical pain to punish and change a person’s behavior.
-Corporal punishment is considered in great detail in the very next section.
 In this section, we consider discipline involving use of physical contact that does not elevate to the level of corporal punishment.
-Throughout history parents have freely used corporal punishment with their children, but in the United States there was a “cultural revolution” of sorts that began in the 1960’s.
+Throughout history parents have used corporal punishment with their children, but in the United States there was a “cultural revolution” of sorts that began in the 1960’s.
 Specifically, peace, love, rehabilitation, and nurturance were advocated over “punishment.”
 Now, on the surface, that sounds great.
 But there was an unintended consequence because as “experts” across the landscape called for kindness in parenting, there was an implied assumption that physicality in any form was not to be used.
 We lost the ability to make crucial distinctions between: